Scille/parsec-cloud/docs/rfcs/1013-parsec-account.md

   participant S_Org as Server Organization APIs

   S_Acc ->> Client: List available identities
-  S_Acc ->> Client: Retrieve the Auto-Enrollment Device Client ->> S_Org: Create new device
+  S_Acc ->> Client: Retrieve the Registration Device Client ->> S_Org: Create new device
   Client ->> S_Org: Exchange with the server using new device
 ```

-This feature however requires the need to store the Auto-Enrollment Devices securely
+This feature however requires the need to store the Registration Devices securely
 on the server.

-This feature is described in detail in RFC 1014 (for the storing part) and RFC 1015 (
+This feature is described in detail in [RFC 1014](1014-account-vault-for-device-stored-on-server.md)
-for how Auto-Enrollment Device works).
+(for the storing part) and [RFC 1015](1015-registration-device.md) (for how the registration device works).

 ## 3 - Datamodel